Feeling Bored? You’re Not Broken - You’re Human

 What Boredom Really Is (And What It Isn’t)

 Boredom is often misunderstood.
-It’s not laziness, and it’s not a lack of options.
+It’s not laziness or a lack of options.

 In simple terms: your attention wants a home, but can’t find one.

-Research from the University of York suggests boredom can appear when there’s a mismatch between mental energy and the environment - either too much stimulation or too little.
+Research from the University of York suggests boredom can occur when there’s a mismatch between mental energy and the environment - either too much stimulation or too little.

 “What kind of bored am I right now?”